chrismbah/strapi-devblog-readme/README.md

   id: number; // Assuming each author has a unique ID
   name: string;
   email: string;
-  avatar: ImageData; // Assuming you have an avatar image }
+  avatar: ImageData; // Assuming the author has
+}

 // export Interface for Category Data